kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 ## OmegaConfigLoader

-[OmegaConf](https://omegaconf.readthedocs.io/) is a Python library designed for configuration.
-It is a YAML-based hierarchical configuration system with support for merging configurations from multiple sources.
+[OmegaConf](https://omegaconf.readthedocs.io/) is a Python library tailored for managing settings.
+It operates as a YAML-based hierarchical system for organizing configurations and supports merging configurations from various sources.

-From Kedro 0.18.5 you can use the [`OmegaConfigLoader`](/kedro.config.OmegaConfigLoader) which uses `OmegaConf` under the hood to load data.
+From Kedro 0.18.5 you can use the [`OmegaConfigLoader`](/kedro.config.OmegaConfigLoader) which uses `OmegaConf` to load data.

 ```{note}
 `OmegaConfigLoader` is under active development.
 It was first available from Kedro 0.18.5 with additional features due in later releases.
 Let us know if you have any feedback about the `OmegaConfigLoader`.